Tolkien's frame stories: Frame stories

 A frame story is a tale that encloses or frames the main story or set of stories.
-For example, in Mary Shelley's 1818 novel Frankenstein, the main story is framed by a fictional correspondence between an explorer and his sister; in One Thousand and One Nights, compiled during the Islamic Golden Age, the many stories are framed by a tale that Shahrazad keeps the king from executing her by telling him a story every night, each time not completing the story by daybreak so that he spares her life for just one more day.
+For example, in Mary Shelley's 1818 novel Frankenstein, the main story is framed by a fictional correspondence between an explorer and his sister; in One Thousand and One Nights, compiled during the Islamic Golden Age, the many stories are framed by a tale that Scheherazade keeps the king from executing her by telling him a story every night, each time not completing the story by daybreak so that he spares her life for just one more day.

+The Hobbit and The Lord of the Rings

-The Red Book of Westmarch
+Red Book of Westmarch

 In the last chapter of The Hobbit, Tolkien writes of the protagonist and titular character Bilbo Baggins returning from the journey to the Lonely Mountain and composing his memoirs, to record the events described in the book.
 Bilbo thinks of calling his work There and Back Again, A Hobbit's Holiday.
 Tolkien's full name for the novel is indeed The Hobbit or There and Back Again.
 In the first chapter of The Lord of the Rings, Bilbo's There and Back Again tale is said to be written in his red leather-bound diary.

 While living in Rivendell, Bilbo expands his memoirs into a record of the events of The Lord of the Rings, including the exploits of his kinsman Frodo Baggins and others.
 He leaves the material for Frodo to complete and organize.
 Frodo writes down the bulk of the final work, using Bilbo's diary and "many pages of loose notes".
 At the close of Tolkien's main narrative, the work is almost complete, and Frodo leaves the task to his gardener and close friend and heir Samwise Gamgee.

 The Tolkien scholar Verlyn Flieger writes that Tolkien, seeking to present his Middle-earth writings as a credible mythology, needed to create a "credible book tradition".
 He went to "elaborate lengths" to achieve this, including many mentions of Bilbo's "diary" and "Translations from the Elvish", supposedly created during his years of retirement, complete with "the masses of notes and paper in his room at Rivendell".
 She observes that the simulated tradition is already in evidence, hidden in plain sight, in The Hobbit, whose dust jacket is "surreptitiously" ornamented by Tolkien with ancient-looking runes, which read: